douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 #### Definition of a Programming Paradigm

 A programming paradigm is a fundamental style or approach to programming that adheres to a specific set of principles, methodologies, and concepts.
-It\'s not just about a language\'s syntax or features but more about how you structure and approach the problems you\'re trying to solve through code.
+It's not just about a language's syntax or features but more about how you structure and approach the problems you're trying to solve through code.
 Paradigms dictate how programmers think about, structure, and execute their code, and they can significantly influence the readability, maintainability, and scalability of software.

 ##### Importance in Software Development